 Jack’s Restaurant in Aina Haina is the kind of local establishment that you just kind of have to know about to find it.
 Tucked into a strip mall in East Honolulu, the humble and beloved diner is not exactly a visitor hotspot.

-If there is any one menu item that keeps people coming back, it’s “Jacks Special Omelet.”
-It’s packed with Portuguese sausage, green onions, mushrooms and Jack cheese (of course).
-Simple and delicious, it comes with crispy hash browns and another favorite: Jack’s signature muffin, served with a sinfully rich honey butter.
+If there is any one menu item that keeps people coming back, it’s “Jack’s Special Omelet.”
+It’s packed with Portuguese sausage, green onions, mushrooms, and Jack cheese (of course).
+Simple and delicious, it comes with crispy hash browns and another favorite: Jack’s signature biscuit, served with sinfully rich honey butter.

 More than just a small, family-owned and operated diner, Jack’s Restaurant is an island institution.
-Generations have grown up in the 500 square-foot space.
-It remains a place for new parents to begin a family tradition of weekend breakfasts at Jack’s, or for old friends to meet over a truly local lunch.
+Generations have grown up in the 500-square-foot Jack’s Aina Haina space.
+It remains a spot for new parents to begin a family tradition of weekend breakfasts, or for old friends to meet over a truly local lunch.

 Aina Haina Shopping Center is certainly not a priority for visiting shopaholics.
-There’s a barber, a liquor store, a sewing supply and key-maker, a post-office.
+There’s a barber, liquor store, sewing supply, key-maker, and post office.
 You might hardly notice it on the drive from Waikiki to Hanauma Bay, From Here to Eternity Beach (Halona Blowhole), and the Makapuu Lighthouse Trail and Lookout.

-820 West Hind Drive
+820 West Hind Drive #119